 In some religions, humans were created as mortals and then tried to achieve immortality.
 In Mesopotamian literature, Gilgamesh, the son of a human king and a goddess, was haunted by the thought of his own mortality after his best friend Enkidu died.
 A human named Utnapishtim, who had been made immortal by the gods, promised Gilgamesh immortality if he could stay awake for an entire week.
 Gilgamesh fell asleep, and Utnapishtim gave him a rejuvenating plant, but the plant was ultimately was eaten by a snake, ending Gilgamesh's chance of immortality.

-How does dermatographia affect the skin?
+How does the Ekso work?

 Answered by Discovery Fit & Health